Richard Arnold Epstein

-Richard Arnold Epstein (born March 5, 1927 in Los Angeles, California), also known under the pseudonym E. P. Stein, is an American game theorist.
+Richard Arnold Epstein (March 5, 1927 – July 5, 2016), also known under the pseudonym E. P. Stein, was an American game theorist.

-Education
+Early life and education

-He obtained his A.B. degree from UCLA in 1948.
+Epstein was born in Los Angeles, California.
+He obtained his Bachelor of Arts degree from the University of California, Los Angeles, in 1948.
 He then studied at the University of California Berkeley.
 He received his doctorate in physics, on the Born formalization of isochromatic lines, in 1961, from the University of Barcelona.

 Career

 He then shifted from spectroscopy to space communications, and worked for eighteen years as an electronics and communications engineer for various U.S. space and missile programs.
 He was variously employed by Parsons-Aerojet Company at Cape Canaveral, Glenn L. Martin Company, TRW Space Technology Laboratories, the Jet Propulsion Laboratory, and Hughes Aircraft Space Systems Division.
 Epstein has numerous technical publications in the areas of probability theory, statistics, game theory, and space communications.
 In 1956, he was made a member of the IEEE.

 Achievements

 The Theory of Gambling and Statistical Logic ranks as the most popular of Epstein's technical books.
-He served as a consultant to public and private gambling casinos in Greece and Macao, and has testified on technical aspects of gambling in several court cases.
+He served as a consultant to public and private gambling casinos in Greece and Macao, and he had testified on technical aspects of gambling in several court cases.

-Under the pseudonym "E. P. Stein", he authored various popular works of fiction as well as historic and non-fictional books, and writes for TV and motion pictures.
+Under the pseudonym "E. P. Stein", he authored various popular works of fiction, as well as historic and non-fictional books, and wrote for TV and motion pictures.